ericddm/Python-dotNet-5820/README.md

 ```

 #### Example using both RFSA and RFSG and a trigger
-This example is very simyilar to first none triggered example but configures the RFSG to export a start trigger and the RFSA to wait __10 seconds__ for a trigger.
-For simplicity both example use PXI_Trig0 and the funcionallity is enabled by adding the tag __--trigger__.
+This example is very similar to first none triggered example but configures the RFSG to export a start trigger and the RFSA to wait __10 seconds__ for a trigger.
+For simplicity both example use PXI_Trig0 and the functionality is enabled by adding the tag __--trigger__.

 ```
 python source\RFSAGettingStartedIQDevice.py --resource <your device name> --trigger